vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 Around the globe you will find an answer to bypass the DNS lookup limit with ***SPF flattening***.
 This approach converts hostnames to IP addresses, which don’t count in the DNS lookup count.

 ## The dangers of SPF flattening
 The problem with SPF flattening is that email service providers can change or add IP addresses without notifying you.
 As a result, your SPF record becomes inaccurate, leading to complications with email delivery.
 Yes, there are paid tools available to automate this process.
-However, SPF flattening also increases the likelihood of missing records that need to be removed, resulting in over-authorization.
+However, SPF flattening also increases the likelihood of forgetting to remove entries that are no longer needed, resulting in over-authorization.

 From a security perspective, over-authorization of unnecessary SPF entries creates a potential attack vector.
 If an adversary gains access to any infrastructure listed in an SPF record, they can bypass your SPF and DMARC to send DMARC-compliant email.